by East Germany

 Thomas Raufeisen was jailed for years in a notorious GDR political prison.
 He was just 17.

 This is where East Germany’s secret police psychologically tortured Thomas and thousands of others.

 Hohenschönhausen Prison, Berlin

 You were bombarded with questions for weeks, for months.
 They wanted to know every detail of your life.
 It was incredibly stressful.

-Thomas’ father was a GDR spy who grew disillusioned with life under East German communism.
+Thomas’ father was a GDR spy who grew disillusioned under communism in East Germany.

-The repressive surveillance state went to any length to maintain power.
+As a surveillance state, East Germany went to any length to maintain power.

 Thomas now gives tours of his former prison because he’s afraid the crimes of the past could be repeated.

 People forget very quickly what happens in dictatorships.
 And it shouldn’t be forgotten because it’s a very relevant issue now.